Hr1s70v/Hr1s70v/README.md

 ## 📂 Featured Project: ArcherSecurity

 ### 🎯 **Description:**
-ArcherSecurity is a **Discord bot** built to handle **server moderation and security**, defending against various online threats.
+Archer is a **Discord bot** built to handle **server moderation and security**, defending against various online threats.
 Currently, it's focused on Discord, but we have plans to expand into more comprehensive projects under the **ArcherSecurity** banner.

 ### 🚧 **Planned Expansions:**
 - Extending security functionality to non-Discord platforms